 Children with complex chronic conditions are served in the same health care model designed for “typical” children, yet, they have drastically different needs.
 Many of these children require regular infusions, special diets, a variety of medical specialists and mobility devices such as a wheel chair or walker.
 They may visit the emergency department multiple times in a month, are frequently hospitalized and require a parent or other caregiver to provide round-the-clock care.
 Maternal depression and emotional impact on the siblings are not uncommon in families with children with complex chronic conditions.

-“Caring for kids with chronic diseases is almost never comprehensive and needs such as pain-management, sleep-management and counseling are inconvenient or non-existent,” remarked Don Furman, MD, member of the Seton Healthcare Family Board and key architect for the Clinic.
+“Caring for kids with chronic diseases is almost never comprehensive and needs such as pain-management, sleep-management and counseling are inconvenient or non-existent,” remarked Don Furman, MD, member of the Ascension Seton Board and key architect for the Clinic.
 “This innovative model provides wrap-around care for children and families that have largely been ignored by our current health care system.”

 The pilot intends to enroll up to 300 eligible children with complex chronic conditions into the study.
 Children will be randomized into one of two groups, either the Clinic, where patients will be given comprehensive care under one roof, or the control group, where patients will maintain their existing care regimen with no clinical intervention from the Clinic.

 Early study evidence has shown a 50 percent reduction in the rate of emergency department visits for the Clinic patient group versus the control group after enrollment.
 Study investigators are also collecting data that they believe will show that the new delivery care model will lead to lower costs and decreased utilization than the current model, while also improving families’ quality of life.

 “The hardest part of this pilot study is to tell a family they have been randomly selected for the control group,” commented Berhane.
 “These families are desperate for a better health care delivery system.”

 About Ascension Seton’s Clinical Design and Innovation Center